Josh Bell Player Props: Marlins vs. Rangers

 Josh Bell At The Plate

-- In 38.4% of his games this season, Bell has had at least one RBI.
-He's picked up more than one in 10.1% and driven in three or more of his team's runs in one contest.
+- Bell has had at least one RBI in 39.0% of his games this year (39 of 100), with two or more RBI 10 times (10.0%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 24 of 99 games this season, and more than once 4 times.
+- He has scored in 24 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.